jzimbel/adventofcode-elixir-template/README.md

 Adapted from another [Advent of Code Elixir Starter][aoc-starter].

+## ✨ Features ✨
+- Two Mix tasks: (Run `mix help <task_name>` after building the project for usage info)
+  - `mix advent.gen` - Generate boilerplate solution and test modules for a new year of puzzles.
+  - `mix advent.solve` - Run or benchmark a solution.
+- Automatically downloads puzzle inputs as needed.
+- Optional benchmarking with Benchee.
+- [Special support][shared-parse] for puzzle solutions that reuse the same parsed value for both parts.

 ## Usage

 Start by creating your own repository from this template, using the big green